imjoseangel/microservice-arquitecture/README.md

 - Self-Service for Infrastructure
 - Cost Management

-And some others that could be improved, hopefully this document would be a good startup point for ideas and learnings.
+Hopefully this document would be a good startup point for ideas and learnings.
 I think it could be a good base to understand different technologies and ways of working.

-Please don't hesitate to contact me if you find any issue or incorrect idea or any other queries.
+Please don't hesitate to contact if you find any issue or incorrect idea.

 ## 5. Project Strategy